filefoxper/type-qs/readme.md

     page:Parsers.natural()          //get a natural number, check out the source page is not a natural number, then get an undefined
 };
 const defaults={
-    role:'GUEST',                   //notice now we change role=MASTERR in search, and it be undefined,
+    role:'GUEST',                   //notice now we change role=MASTERR in search, and it should be undefined,
                                     //but we give an defaults which contains a 'role' key page:1
 };